2022 Preservation Awards and Annual Meeting

 Saturday, September 17, 3:00 – 5:00 PM

-This year, our Annual Meeting and Preservation Awards event will be held at the vibrant and recently rehabilitated Sandy Hill Arts Center in Hudson Falls.
+This year, we held our Annual Meeting and Preservation Awards event at the vibrant and recently rehabilitated Sandy Hill Arts Center in Hudson Falls.

-The Annual Meeting will be followed by our 27th Annual Preservation Awards Ceremony, where we will recognize the individuals, businesses, communities, and organizations whose work exemplifies the best of historic preservation work in the Adirondack region.
+Our Annual Meeting was followed by our 27th Annual Preservation Awards Ceremony, where we will recognize the individuals, businesses, communities, and organizations whose work exemplifies the best of historic preservation work in the Adirondack region.
 This event shines a special light on the passions and extraordinary work of the people who make historic preservation such an important part of the region’s vitality.

 The recipients of the 2022 AARCH Preservation Awards are: